 #13 Basilica of the Annunciation, Nazareth

 The Basilica of Annunciation or the Church of Annunciation is the catholic church built in Nazareth, in northern Israel.
 It’s about 1h30 minutes from Tel Aviv and 45 minutes from Haifa.
-According to Catholic tradition, the church was built in the house where Angel Gabriel appears to the Virgin Mary and announced that she would bear God’s Son, Jesus.
+According to Catholic tradition, the church was built in the house where Angel Gabriel appeared to the Virgin Mary and announced that she would bear God’s Son, Jesus.
 Thus the name, Church of Annunciation.

 There have been several churches built and destroyed on the same site.
 The Byzantines built the initial church, and it was supposedly commissioned by Emperor Constantine I. The second church was built over the ruins of the Byzantine church during the Crusades.
 For centuries a small chapter was built, rebuilt, and expanded by Franciscans.
 Finally, in 1954 the old church was completely demolished to allow the construction of today’s basilica, designed by architect Giovanni Muzio.

 This Basilica is massive and impressive, with churches.
-The lower church contains the Grotto of the annunciation, believed to be Mary’s original childhood home, while the upper church is the parish church for Nazareth’s Catholic community.
+The lower church contains the Grotto of the Annunciation, believed to be Mary’s original childhood home, while the upper church is the parish church for Nazareth’s Catholic community.
 The cupola with a lantern symbolizes the light of the world.
 Around the upper church walls and on the exterior are colorful and beautiful Virgin Mary illustrations with diverse materials (mostly mosaics and ceramic tiles).
 Various countries presented these representations, and it’s fascinating to see the different ways Virgin Mary is perceived in each country.

 By Miriam from Miry Giramondo

 Caesarea is a small town overlooking the Mediterranean Sea and is easily accessible from Tel Aviv and Haifa.
-Not far from the center there is an important and extensive archaeological park very interesting to visit which is called Caesarea Marittima National Park.
+Not far from the center, there is an important and extensive archaeological park very interesting to visit which is called Caesarea Marittima National Park.
 This is one of Israel’s most important and impressive archaeological sites.

 Within the park, there are several bars and restaurants.
 The entrance to the site costs 39 NIS and is open daily from 8-16.